Ilkay Gundogan Profile

 After helping City to back-to-back Premier League titles, scoring four goals in 30 appearances in the 2017/18 campaign and six in 31 in the 2018/19 league season, Gundogan signed a new four-year contract with Manchester City in August 2019.

 In 2020/21, Gundogan's goalscoring form improved significantly.
-He played a significant role in helping Manchester City cope with a long-term injury to star playmaker Kevin de Bruyne as Pep Guardiola's side moved well clear at the top of the Premier League table once again.
+He played a significant role in helping Manchester City cope with a long-term injury to star playmaker Kevin de Bruyne as Pep Guardiola's side dominated the Premier League once again and regained the title from Liverpool.

 Gundogan won the Premier League Player of the Month award in January 2021 and then again in February of that year.